 - (5) Odor.
 There shall be no emission of odorous gases or other odorous matter in such quantities as to be offensive at the property line.
 Any process which may involve the creation or emission of any such odor shall be provided with both a primary and a secondary safeguard system so that control may be maintained in the event of failure of the primary safeguard system. - (6) Glare.
 There shall be no direct or sky reflected glare, whether from floodlights, high temperature processing, combustion, welding or otherwise, so as to be visible in any residence. - (7) Fumes and Vapors.
 There shall be no emission of any fumes or vapors of a noxious, toxic or corrosive nature which can cause damage or irritation to health, animals, vegetation, or to any form of property. - (8) Heat, Cold, Dampness or Movement of Air.
-Activities which could produce any adverse affect on the temperature, motion or humidity of the atmosphere beyond the lot line shall not be permitted. - (9) Toxic Matter.
-The measurement of toxic matter shall be at ground level or habitable elevation and shall be the average of any 24-hour sampling period.
-The release of any airborne toxic matter shall not exceed the quantities permitted for those toxic materials currently listed in Threshold Limit Values, adopted by the American

-Conference of Governmental Industrial Hygienists.
+Activities which could produce any adverse affect on the temperature, motion or humidity of the atmosphere beyond the lot line shall not be permitted. - or habitable elevation and shall be the average of any 24-hour sampling period.
+The release of any airborne toxic matter shall not exceed the quantities permitted for those toxic materials currently listed in Threshold Limit Values, adopted by the American Conference of Governmental Industrial Hygienists.
 If a toxic substance is not contained in said listing, the applicant shall satisfy the Zoning Administrator that the proposed levels will be safe to the general population.